-Rosemary has long been associated with improving memory and sprigs were worn by students taking exams in ancient Greece.
+Rosemary has long been associated with improving memory & sprigs were worn by students taking exams in ancient Greece.
 Nowadays, it is rosemary oil that is popular.
-In Britain the plant has traditionally been used for remembrance, it was thrown by mourners into the hole as the coffin was lowered at a funeral.
+In Britain the plant has traditionally been used for remembrance, it was thrown by mourners as the coffin was lowered at a funeral.
 Shakespeare’s interest in floriography is shown in Hamlet, when Ophelia says, “There’s rosemary, that’s for remembrance; pray, love, remember.”
-It is believed that where rosemary flourishes, the woman rules and that a man who is indifferent to the fragrance of rosemary, is unable to truly love a woman.
+It is believed that where rosemary flourishes, the woman rules & that a man who is indifferent to the fragrance of rosemary, is unable to truly love a woman.
 In the middle ages it was commonly used in wedding ceremonies as a love charm.

 Our sterling silver petite flower charms are cast from a real flower and each piece includes a postcard detailing its botanical folklore and floriography.
 All charms include our signature box posy, which changes with the seasons, and a gift card for a personal message.

 Plating is available in 24ct Gold and 18ct Rose Gold.

 Available as a charm only or choose one of our accessories here.